martinescardo/ExactRealNumberComputationInHaskell/README.md

 ## About

-Exact computation with real numbers represented as infinite sequences of signed binary digits digits.
+Exact computation with real numbers represented as infinite sequences of signed binary digits.
 Some references are given as clickable links.

 ## Running the examples